You know, I kind of hate to say this.

 Seeing that the FDA allows “approved drugs” to harm and even kill millions of people, while badgering natural companies that have fewer than 10 reports of unproven adverse effect claims, shows us definitively that it’s not about keeping people healthy.

 I use teething tincture to ease my little ones’ teething pain.
-Buy a kit to make your own here.
+Buy it here.

 A new study is about to be published, and the preliminary reporting on that study came out today.
 It attempted to look at the different messaging between “anti- vaccine” and “pro- vaccine” people in online conversations.